robkinyon/dbix-class-sims/README.md

 The following sim types are pre-defined:

+- us\_phone

+    This generates a random US phone-number, based on the size of the column being filled.
+The column is assumed to be a character-type column (varchar, etc).
+If the size of the column is less than 10, there will be no area code.
+If there is space, hyphens and parentheses will be added in the right places.

+    Phone extensions are not supported at this time.

+- us\_state

+    This generates a random US state or territory (so 57 choices).
+The column is assumed to be able to take a US state as a value.
+If the size of the column is 2 (the default), then the abbreviation will be returned.
+Otherwise, the first N characters of the name (where N is the size) will be returned.

 - us\_zipcode

     This generates a reasonable-looking US zipcode.
 If the column is numeric, it generates a number between 1 and 99999.
 Otherwise, it generates a legal string of numbers (with a possible dash for a 5+4) that will fit within the column's width.

+The reason why the pre-defined sim types have the country prefixed is because different countries do things differently.
+(Shocker, I know!) that

 # DBIx::Class::Fixtures